thunkable/docs-thunkable-com/ios/components/media/camera.md

 ---

-The Camera component not only launches a phone's camera but can also control its flash as a light
+The Camera component launches the camera on your iPhone or iPad

 ---